COVID-19: Fintiri confirms 5th case – The Sun Nigeria

 “Twenty-six (26) out of the total returned were among those sampled, tested and found negative and were released along with those who showed no symptoms after the 14 days.

-“On Saturday 2nd of May, 2020, the Epidemiological Unit head in Gombe reported to our team here that two people whose samples were collected and confirmed positive had slipped out before there results was received and they are suspected to be heading to Adamawa, their intended destination.
+“On Saturday 2nd of May, 2020, the Epidemiological Unit head in Gombe reported to our team here that two people whose samples were collected and confirmed positive had slipped out before their results were received and they are suspected to be heading to Adamawa, their intended destination.

 “The details of the individuals did not match anyone on the list we had from Gombe.